adamluckydo/ontology/3_Buddhism/Buddhism.md

 After releasing the vicegrip of the self, "you" are no longer the one behind your eyes, controlling and receiving experience.
 Instead, you just experience the unlimited expanse of awareness without a subjective reference point, which is actually exactly how it's always been.

-And in knowing that the self is no more than a fictional narrative, craving or aversion lose their power, since there's no "you" to be helped or harmed by any outcome.
-Suffering: Ended.
+And in knowing that the self is no more than a fictional narrative, craving and aversion lose their power, since there's no "you" to be helped or harmed by any outcome.
+Second arrow: Gone.

 But wait, wouldn't that just turn you into an apathetic lump?